All Episodes

 The problem there is that it was Rodriguez who chose the surgeons involved.

-And I think there was another knee operation involved in this time frame.
+And I think there was another knee operation involved in this timeframe.

-Might be just the uh just the hip.
+Might be just the hip.

-He ought to use Roe vs.
+He ought to use Roe versus Wade.

-It's his body, he can do whatever he wants with it.
+He can do whatever he wants with it.

-I said, there's a problem that only applies to women in abortion.
+That only applies to women and abortion.

-Snurley, get a hold of yourself.
+Snerdley, get a hold of yourself.

-It only applies to women in abortion.
+It only applies to women and abortion.

-This is fascinating on a number of levels.
+And the Jeff Bezos purchase of the Washington Post, this is fascinating on a number of levels.

-I can't wait to get into all of this uh in greater detail, but I must take an obscene profit break here.
+I can't wait to get into all of this in greater detail, but I must take an obscene profit break here.

 We'll do it and be back after this.